Last Updated on September 20, 2023

 Emerald Outback Trails is yet another win for nature lovers!
 This network of seven miles of trails means excellent mountain biking, hiking, and trail running opportunities.

-Emerald Outback is located at 5,400-feet elevation in the Blue Ridge Mountains and features stunning views of 50 miles away.
+The Emerald Outback Trailhead is located at 5,400 feet elevation in the Blue Ridge Mountains and features stunning views 50 miles away.

 The trailhead for this trail network is at Summit Lot, which can be found via the Beech Mountain Parkway to North Pinnacle Ridge Road.
-In the summer months, the Beech Mountain Ski Resort operates the chairlift to the Emerald Outback for hikers and bikers to take.
+You can use the ski lift from the Beech Mountain Ski Resort in the summer months to reach the Emerald Outback Trailhead.

 Beech Mountain History Museum

 Address: 503 Beech Mountain Pkwy, Beech Mountain, NC